civiccc/gerrit/README.md

 When entering users/groups, the `push` command will split by spaces and treat each chunk as a regex.
-It will then first see if that regex matches any groups, and if it does return users from those groups.
-Otherwise, it will check if it matches any users, pull users from the groups specified in your `user_search_groups` configuration option, and returning any users that match.
+It will then first see if that regex matches any groups, and if it does return add all users from those groups as reviewers.
+Otherwise, it will pull users from the groups specified in your `user_search_groups` configuration option, and return any users that match the regex.

-This ultimately makes it very easy to add reviewers without having to type their full username.
+This ultimately makes it very easy to add reviewers without having to type their full username, and allows you to tag entire teams for pariticularly important changes.

 Specifying a `ref` and one or more `reviewer`s on the command line will bypass the prompts, accepting defaults.